 There are more than 70 different contracts for you to take on.
 Each of these has a different type of construction project.
 There’s also a complex system of vehicles involved in construction.

 Construction Simulator features more than 50 different complex construction vehicles to get your hands on.
 These are all officially licensed and recreated.
-It’s these touches that make Constructor Simulator 3 one of the best picks on the Switch.
+It’s these touches that make Constructor Simulator 3 one of the best simulator games on the Nintendo Switch.

 5. Dream Daddy